Mezzanines are areas that sit above a larger, double-height room, typically overlooking the space below.

 Think about how you want to physically connect the spaces – is there room to integrate a standard staircase?
 Alternatively, a spiral flight or a ladder will take up the least floor space and could become an eye-catching detail.

-If you’re reworking an existing property planning permission is not generally required, but always check with your local authority.
+If you’re reworking an existing property, planning permission is not generally required.
+This being said, you should always check with your local authority.

 Sasha Bhavan, senior partner at architectural practice Knox Bhavan, shares her top tips for incorporating a mezzanine level

 A double height space is always uplifting and a mezzanine will help to create a dramatic sense of volume.

 If you’re building a new house, you can integrate the feature very early on in the design process, but you can also work this element into an existing structure by removing part of an upper-storey floor.
 These are popular additions to tall vaulted ceilings, but will make a great feature regardless of the overhead shape.